Effective Home Remedies For Hand, Foot, & Mouth Disease (HFMD)

 Q: Bachcha kuch kha nahi raha.
 Kya karun?

-A: This is the hardest part of HFMD - mouth sores are very painful!
-Focus on: cold foods (yes, ice cream is okay!), soft bland foods, and most importantly FLUIDS.
-It’s okay if child doesn’t eat solids for 2-3 days as long as they’re drinking.
-Watch for signs of dehydration (dry mouth, no tears, less urination).
+A: This is the hardest part of HFMD - mouth sores are very painful.
+Focus on cool, soft, bland foods (for children already on solids) and, most importantly, FLUIDS.
+It’s okay if your child doesn’t eat much solid food for 2-3 days as long as they keep drinking.
+For babies under 6 months, keep offering breast milk or formula.
+Watch for signs of dehydration (dry mouth, no tears, less urine) and see a doctor the same day if these appear or your child won’t drink.

 Q: Ye remedies kitne din mein kaam karenge?